Highlights from the Ratings and Financial Report for Endo International plc (ENDP)

 Goldman gave a rating of “Sell” to ENDP, setting the target price at $3 in the report published on July 27th of the previous year.

-During the last 5 trading sessions, ENDP fell by -7.33%, which changed the moving average for the period of 200-days by -59.13% in comparison to the 20-day moving average, which settled at $3.06.
-In addition, Endo International plc saw -70.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ENDP rose by +30.37%, which changed the moving average for the period of 200-days by -48.14% in comparison to the 20-day moving average, which settled at $2.68.
+In addition, Endo International plc saw -61.14% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading